EllieChen-Git/React-Concepts/README.md

 # React-Concepts

-- Repo to share my understanding and note of React :sunny:
+- Repo to share my understanding and note of React 🌻
   <!-- Try to make it simple & only contain essential message -->
   <!-- Focus on simple comparison tables & conclusions only (not too much description)  -->